 The three universities certainly have their own unique venture studio models and startup creation methods.
 That said, the collective goals are the same:

-2. Provide a robust return on investment for their schools and other individuals and entities backing their ventures in the form of revenue generated and ideas brought to market.
+- Provide a strong return on investment for their schools and other entities backing their ventures in the form of revenue generated and ideas brought to market.

 Consider DIAL.
-The studio is focused on getting commercialized projects off the ground that will address technology opportunities in food and agriculture.
+The studio is focused on getting commercialized projects off the ground that will address tech opportunities in food and agriculture.

 "There's increasing pressure to think about, 'What is the university doing with respect to producing outcomes for society?'" said Allan.
 "We've mostly done that through IP and licensing agreements and offices of technology and commercialization approaches."

-"At Purdue ... we had this change in mentality that became a sort of ROI mentality," said Allan.
-"That's when we started to say, 'We need to do this more [innovation] through a different mode of commercialization.
+"We had this change in mentality that became a sort of ROI mentality," said Allan.
+"That's when we started to say, 'We need to do more [ag innovation] through a different mode of commercialization.
 Can we build startups to do this?'"

 This culture shift is one the university and DIAL are still managing, according to Allan.
-That said, it's not just about providing return on investment for those backing the venture studio.
-It's also about realizing ROI from the human capital involved:
+But it's not just about providing ROI for those backing the venture studio.
+It's also about getting ROI from the people involved:

-Ensuring positive outcomes from startups created that help solve important societal problems
+Ensuring positive outcomes from advantaged startups created that help solve big societal problems

-Over at UNC, Kelley and Co. also delved into commercializing existing IP and licensing patents to businesses.
+At ND, Kelley has also delved into commercializing existing IP and licensing patents to businesses.
 But new venture development, with a heavy focus on de-risking ideas, has become top priority for the IDEA Center in recent years.

 "We set up a really robust commercialization engine within the IDEA Center where, instead of licensing managers and industry experts, we have process experts from innovation: from disclosure, to market assessment and putting the business plan together, to technical de-risking and problem validation and market de-risking," said Kelley.

-On top of that, Kelley noted they also have a group in charge of venture acceleration.
+Kelley added they also have a group in charge of venture acceleration.
 These are venture-building experts who making sure the right management is in place for each spun-out startup and aid with early- and late-stage funding efforts.

 "We're trying to maximize our impact in return through making sure we have the most robust de-risk assets that have the best chance of successful commercialization in the market," said Kelley.

-And over at Eshelman, John is looking to "take full advantage of the research enterprise" at UNC to make headway with health-centric initiatives.
+At Eshelman, John aims to "take full advantage of the research enterprise" at UNC to make headway with health-centric initiatives, including the development of new, novel technologies to address the opioid crisis.

 "If I were back at my days at Eli Lilly and Company and we had a $1.2 billion research engine within the corporation, we'd be expecting some things to come out of the other end," said John.
 "I think that's the expectation with a lot of legislators who are sending money from Raleigh to Chapel Hill."

-Increasingly, John added the pressure is going to be about the translational capability:
+Increasingly, John said the pressure is going to be about the translational capability:

-Turning investment dollars into ongoing initiatives that deliver target revenue returns and provide substantial relief in terms of therapeutics, the venture studio's primary focus as it pertains to startup creation
+Turning investment dollars into ongoing initiatives that deliver ROI and provide substantial relief in terms of therapeutics, the venture studio's primary focus, as it pertains to startup creation

 "Coming in as a commercial guy into the oldest public university in the country to try to shift the needle on translation is really what Fred [Eshelman] has been all about," said John.
 "The whole idea behind the Eshelman Institute was to poke the bear and move a little bit quicker [toward innovation and commercialization]."